truenas/middleware/docs/userguide/freenas_network.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Before** creating a link aggregation, double-check that no interfaces have been manually configured in
 :menuselection:`Network --> Interfaces --> View Interfaces`.
-If any configured interfaces exist, delete them as lagg creation will fail if any interfaces are
+If any configured interfaces exist, delete them as
-manually configured.
+**lagg creation will fail if any interfaces are manually configured**.

 Figure 7.4a shows the configuration options when adding a lagg interface using :menuselection:`Network --> Link Aggregations --> Create Link Aggregation`.